ZeroMips/zeromips-website/content/posts/2022-05-29-5a-75b/index.md

 smoothly.
 {{< youtube Zl-IGA6Ifec >}}

-Soldering the SN74CBT3245APW was a liitle more challenging and I had to verify that each pin was soldered properly.
+Soldering the SN74CBT3245APW was a little more challenging and I had to verify that each pin was soldered properly.
 {{< youtube TfkhNkY-EOI >}}

 I am quite pleased with the result:
 {{< imgproc finalboard Resize "1000x" "Finally..." />}}

-So at point I needed some help to get the GPIOs tested using Verilog code.
+So at that point I needed some help to get the GPIOs tested using Verilog code.
 Luckily Xark gave me some help on the Zeromips discord channel.
 He wrote a [gpio tester](https://github.com/XarkLabs/upduino-gpiotest) for the UPduino board which is used for Xosera.
 I could [adapt](https://github.com/ZeroMips/Colorlight-5A-75B-gpiotest)